Washington Mystics vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Mystics Moneyline and ATS Records

+- Washington is winless ATS (0-3) when playing as at least 6.5-point favorites this season.

-- Based on this game's moneyline, the Mystics have an implied win probability of 86.7%.
+- Based on this matchup's moneyline, the Mystics' implied win probability is 69.2%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.